 Economy + Geopolitics

-Donald Trump has just wrapped up what he calls one of the most important deals of his presidency: TikTok, he says, is now in American hands.
-Or so he claims.
-Because neither ByteDance nor Chinese authorities have confirmed the agreement.
+Donald Trump has just wrapped up what he calls one of the most important deals of his presidency: TikTok should soon be in American hands.
+Or so Trump has been claiming, because neither ByteDance nor Chinese authorities have confirmed the agreement.
 And that’s where the paradox begins.

 The Trophy Everyone Wants